jerrygaoLondon/RPDNN/README.md

 ## Dataset

-The LOO-CV and CV dataset (train set, validation set and test set) are available at our http://staffwww.dcs.shef.ac.uk/people/J.Gao/RPDNN/data/
+The LOO-CV and CV rumor source dataset (train set, validation set and test set) are available at our in "data/cv_dataset".

 For all the social context corpus (12 events in total) used in this paper, please download them from https://zenodo.org/record/3249977 and https://figshare.com/articles/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078